Reapor-Yurnero/VG101-FA17/docs/C_Env/Env.md

 TDM-GCC is based on mingw, however it is better maintained.
 To install TDM-GCC on your computer, do as following

 * Go to [official website](http://tdm-gcc.tdragon.net/download) and download the 32bit version (the top most one) **no matter your system is 32-bit or 64-puter**
-* If you can't do that because of various reasons, download from [here](http://jcube.sjtu.edu.cn/f/34295/tdm-gcc-5.1.0-3.exe), thanks to SJTU.
+* If you can't do that because of various reasons, download from Canvas.
 * Install, by keep clicking "continue".
 * Verify if you installed it correctly, by running `gcc -v` in `cmd`.